Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

    you do not activate co-authoring.
    ![Sensitivity Label](./sensitivity_label.png)

-   Activate the label (scope) for meetings does not seem to work.
+   Activating the label (scope) for meetings does not seem to work.
    ![label scope](./label_scope.png)